o-ran-sc/oam-tr069-adapter/docs/overview.rst

-The TR069 Adapter enables any TR-069 compliant device to be managed in the ONAP Environment by translating TR-069 messages (SOAP) to O-RAN O1 interface messages for NetConf/YANG, VES and vice versa.
+The TR069 Adapter enables any TR-069 compliant device to be managed in the ONAP Environment by translating TR-069 messages (SOAP) to O-RAN O1 interface messages for NetConf/YANG and vice versa.
+Also converting TR-069 BootStrap, Alarm Value changes to VES pnfRegstration and VES Faults respectively.
 The TR-069 Adapter also  supports translation of object models between TR Models (TR-196, TR-181) to  O-RAN O1 interface Yang Models.

 TR-069Adapter Overview
 ----------------------

-The following image shows how the BBF-TR069 Device, TR-069Adapter, SDN-R, and DMaap are connected.Each component depicted in the image is briefly described further below:
+The following image shows how the BBF-TR069 Device, TR-069Adapter, SDN-R, and DMaap are connected.
+Each component depicted in the image is briefly described further below:

 .. image:: _static/TR-069AdapterOverview.png